spesnova/hubot-cookbook/README.md

 # Description
 This cookbook is designed to deploy the hubot instance with git.
-See below document for prepare your hubot repository.
+See below link for preparing your hubot repository.

 [Getting Started With Hubot](https://github.com/github/hubot/blob/master/docs/README.md)